 Chickens are shaking their head for different reasons.
-When head-shaking and scratching become more frequent, it can be a sign of an underlying condition.
+When head-shaking and scratching become more frequent, it can indicate an underlying condition.
 Should you be worried?

 Let’s find out.